Bayesian Structure Learning in Sparse Gaussian Graphical Models: Statistical performance

-Here, to demonstrate how well our proposed methodology can be extended to other type of graphical models, we focus on graphical models which involving time series data \citep{dahlhaus2003causality, abegaz2013sparse}.
-We show that how graphs can be useful in modeling real-world problems such as gene expression time course data.
+Here, to demonstrate how well our proposed methodology can be extended to other types of graphical models, we focus on graphical models involving time series data \citep{dahlhaus2003causality, abegaz2013sparse}.
+We show how graphs can be useful in modeling real-world problems such as gene expression time course data.

 Suppose we have a $T$ time point longitudinal microarray study across $p$ genes.
-We assume a stable dynamic graph structure for the time course data as follows
+We assume a stable dynamic graph structure for the time course data as follows: